Irish Film Institute: IFI Irish Film Archive & Library

 The IFI Irish Film Archive acquires, preserves and makes available Ireland's moving image heritage.
 Film reels, digital materials and document collections are held in vaults designed for the long-term storage of archival materials.

-Named in honour of Tiernan MacBride in recognition of his contribution to the Irish film industry, the Library holds one of the largest collections of film related publications in Ireland.
-The collection includes a wide range of books, journals, and reports covering both international and Irish cinema.
-The Library's collections are reference only, researchers, students, teachers, filmmakers and members of the public are all welcome to use the Library.
+Named in honour of Tiernan MacBride in recognition of his contribution to the Irish film industry, the reference collection includes a wide range of books, journals, and reports covering both international and Irish cinema.